-Spring is upon us, which means it’s time for all the carrot cake!
-Carrot cake is actually one of my top 3 cake flavors.
+Carrot cake baked oatmeal just screams spring, am I right?
 This baked oatmeal gives me all the feels of carrot cake, and is just so delicious.
+Carrot cake is actually one of my top 3 cake flavors!
 It’s springy, vibrant, and loaded with flavor!
 Filled to the brim with carrots, coconut, raisins, and walnuts.
 Lots of amazing nutrients & a delicious make ahead breakfast!

 What is baked oatmeal?

 Baked oatmeal is oatmeal baked in a pan making breakfast incredibly easy.
 You can make it ahead so that all you have to do is warm it in the morning or eat it straight from the fridge (which I often do)!
 It’s a great simple breakfast or snack option.
 It tastes like dessert and it’s just so delicious!

 What you need to make carrot cake baked oatmeal + substitutions:

 - Quick oats- I love using quick oats, because it gives it the best texture!
 This is my absolutely favorite way to make baked oatmeal, it gives it a dense brownie-like.
 You can substitute with rolled oats, which will make it a little more chewy and still fabulous!!
 Steel cut won’t work.

 - Almond milk- You can definitely substitute with almond milk, dairy milk, whatever milk.
 Cashew does help add to the cookie dough flavor, but it’s not required.

 - Maple syrup– Maple syrup is my preferred sweetener but you can also use honey or brown sugar.

 - Egg- The egg helps bind the recipe.
 You could substitute with a flax or chia egg.

 - Shredded carrots- You can use pre-shredded carrots, which is what I do.
 Or you can shred carrots yourself.
 Up to you!